replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 During any full or partial restore, the admin console deletes the selected application.
 All existing application manifests are removed from the cluster, and all `PersistentVolumeClaims` are deleted.
 This action is not reversible.

-Then, all of the application manifests are redeployed to the namespace.
-All Pods are giving an extra `initContainer` and an extra directory named `.velero`, which are used to restore hooks.
+Then, all of the application manifests are redeployed.
+All Pods are given an extra `initContainer` and an extra directory named `.velero`, which are used to restore hooks.
 For more information about the restore process, see [Restore Reference](https://velero.io/docs/v1.9/restore-reference/) in the Velero documentation.

 ## Restore Any Backup from the CLI {#full-cli}